 Psychopaths and love are an impossible combination.
 They aren’t able to experience love, and they consider it a weakness that creates vulnerability that they can use to their advantage.
 These predators gain a victim’s trust and love and then involve them in devastating sham love relationships that inevitably result in serious harm.

-Psychopaths feel contempt for humans with normal emotions.
+Psychopaths feel contempt for normal human emotions.
 We show our humanness in the form of true love, insecurity, fear, remorse, trust and anxiety, and they consider these emotions unforgivable weaknesses, vulnerabilities that make us easy targets for manipulation, and deserving of it!

 Victims are manipulated into trying to suppress any display of these emotions that disgust the psychopath, but that’s not possible.
 They leak out one way or another, igniting the psychopath’s contempt.
 In other words, there is no way to establish an intimate relationship with a psychopath.
 He will despise you, guaranteed…but keep using you anyway as long as you have something he wants.